QuentinRa/blog.quentinra.dev/cybersecurity/investigation/files/index.md

 ```
 </div><div>

 The content may be protected by a password.
-In such case, you may try brute force.
-More information about wordlist [here](/cybersecurity/exploitation/general/index.md#-wordlists-).
+In such a case, you may try brute force.
+More information about wordlists [here](/cybersecurity/exploitation/general/index.md#-wordlists-).

 ```bash
 # https://github.com/RickdeJager/stegseek